ADVERTISEMENT

 "I'm just a regular guy, but what I see is that the people of Israel want to defeat Hamas, want to bring back the hostages, and want to go all in.
 But for some reason we're dragging our feet in the sand in Gaza," he said.
 "The only explanation I have is that Biden is holding us back."

 During the first four months of the war, Marom's reserve tank battalion spearheaded the IDF incursion into Khan Younis, a former Hamas stronghold in southern Gaza.
-Two members of the unit were among nearly 300 soldiers killed so far in the ground operations, according to the IDF.
+Two members of his unit were among nearly 300 soldiers killed so far in ground operations in Gaza, according to the IDF.

 Marom returned to duty at the end of April, this time to guard the so-called Western Erez Crossing, the third entry point for humanitarian aid into Gaza, which Israel opened under U.S. pressure.
 He lost patience with the assignment after a couple weeks and recorded the video.